Ameba-AIoT/ameba-iot-docs/ameba/src/sdk_example/sdk_example.rst

 Introduction
 --------------------------------------
-There are two kinds of examples in the SDK of |CHIP_NAME|:
+There are two kinds of examples in the SDK.

 - application examples
 - peripheral examples